FAQs

 What metadata is included in a ROR record?

-ROR is more than just an identifier: each record associated with a ROR ID contains useful information about the organization’s name in multiple languages, acronyms, aliases, location, website, Wikipedia page, and other corresponding external organizational identifiers.
-See the ROR documentation for the full model of the ROR data structure.
+ROR is more than just an identifier: each record associated with a ROR ID contains useful information about the organization, including variant names such as acronyms and aliases, the organization’s name in multiple languages, its location, its website, and any mappings to existing identifiers for the organization from external identification systems.
+As of April 2024, ROR currently maintains two versions of its metadata schema.

 ROR and other identifiers